Do you want to know what the top benefits of calisthenics are?

 If you don’t have a stability ball, you can also do this exercise by sliding your heels back and forth with socks on a sleek floor.

 Don’t neglect the posterior lower body muscles.
-You need a strong set of glutes maintain a strong spine.
+You need a strong set of glutes to maintain a strong spine.

 5. Pike Push-ups